NushaMBZ/aide-memoire/EEI4362/N-DS-S-03-EEI4362.md

 ### Structure

-Provide an overview of the components and relationships involved in the design pattern.
+Provide an <mark style="background: #FFF3A3A6;">overview of the components and relationships</mark> involved in the design pattern.
 You can use diagrams or textual descriptions to illustrate the structure.

 ### Participants